department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit an inquiry/Conversation guide: Dependents.md

    * Is there anything that could have made it easier?
 * And after you submit an inquiry, what do you expect to happen?
    * Do you expect to get updates?
+   * How would you expect to get an update? `TEXT, EMAIL, RECEIVE A NOTIFICATION IN YOUR PROFILE, ETC.`
+   * How often?
    * Do you expect the VA to notify the Veteran `OR OTHER DEPENDENT` as well as yourself?
    * How would you look up your inquiry?
-   * How would you expect to get updated? `OVER EMAIL OR RECEIVE A NOTIFICATION IN YOUR PROFILE, ETC.`
-   * How often?
 * How would you expect to get a response to your inquiry?
    * Who would respond?
    * Would you be able to reply?